bmartinowich/DSI-DC-2-stage/student-onboarding/installfest-lesson/readme.md

 2. Agree to the terms and let Anaconda go through its default installation.
 On OS X, there is a graphical installer.

-3. Just type in the package name and Anaconda will install the package and any dependencies.
-Anaconda should install several packages by default, including:
+3. Anaconda should install several packages by default, including:

   * **python**: a programming language very popular with data scientists
   * **jupyter**: an interface for creating interactive python notebooks, great for sharing analyses